roadsidemultimedia/Docs/tutorials/using-plugins.md

 ## Action Map ##

 <p>The Action Map plugin is used to indicate where hooks are positioned throughout your page.
 If you are looking to insert a custom hook, activate this plugin to determine which hook is in the best location to insert your code.
-You can also view a list of the available pagelines hooks here <a href="http://api.pagelines.com/hooks">here</a>.</p>
+You can also view a list of the available pagelines hooks <a href="http://api.pagelines.com/hooks">here</a>.</p>

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/actionmap.png)